ChillarAnand/avilpage.com/2016/09/remove-clock-lock-screen-status-bar-android.md

 .. type: text
 -->

 I have been living without time from a few years and it is a bliss.
 I have removed time from my laptop.
 For android mobile, I couldn't find a reliable way to remove time and I used to change timezone to a random zone.
-Recently [Viren][] showed me Xposed framework and some xposed modules which will help to remove clock from lock screen and status bar.
+With Xposed framework we can remove clock from lock screen and status bar.

 Before proceeding, make sure your phone is [rooted][] and [Xposed framework][xposed] is installed.